There is a place outside of time where everything becomes one, the eternal moment.

 The eternal moment is meant to be visited, not inhabited.

-Some people believe that in order to be worthy of the eternal moment – the right and the ability to show up at the epicenter of everything, which is to be truly alive -some feel so personally broken and preoccupied with their angst that they’d have to rebuild the universe just to know they had the capability of being present, fully present.
+Some feel worthy of the eternal moment – the right and the ability to show up at the epicenter of everything, which is to be truly alive.
+Others feel so personally broken and preoccupied with their angst that they’d have to rebuild the universe just to become fully present.
 Not holding back.
 Not afraid or worried or preoccupied or distracted; in full acceptance of every ounce of yourself, the light and the dark, as well as the abrupt world around you.

 Even as many assure us that, no, you do not need to rebuild anything.
 Stop thinking.
 Stop doing.
 Let it all go and enter the present, which is always waiting for you.
 There is no need to conquer the universe, for fear cannot exist in the present.

-I say that if you need to chase your fears until you overcome them, even if you must journey to the beginning of time and rebuild yourself, molecule by molecule, before you’re capable of merging with the Great Now, then fucking do it.
+If you need to chase your fears until you overcome them, even if you must journey to the beginning of time and rebuild yourself, molecule by molecule, before you’re capable of merging with the Great Now, then find a way to do it.
 The reward is worth whatever it takes.